jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/ObedientNiftyBlackbear" target="_blank" class="button small">Reader</a>

-Decade after decade more people left the farms and entered the factory.
-Thereafter, most of Main Street worked huge machines on the production line.
+Decade after decade more people left farms and their craft jobs, and entered a factory.
+Thereafter, most ordinary people worked huge machines on the production line.

 Coordinating all these machines and workers required a lot of oversight, and hence a lot of managers.
 There was no was no other way to be sure all workers were organized to the strict rhythm of the production line.
 So, while ordinary people were benefiting from newer and better products, they had to sacrifice the individuality they once enjoyed as specialists on Main Street.

-The mass-production of the Industrial Age (1760-1969) is when one-sided jobs with rigid oversight became embedded in our work culture.
-In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.
+The mass-production of the Industrial Age is when one-sided jobs with rigid oversight became embedded in our work culture.
+In early assembly lines supervisors even inspected toilets to be sure workers weren't lying.

 It sounds ridiculous, but it shows how vital coordination was.
-Workers were merely extensions of a great machine commanded by the Industrial Age player god to cure society from poverty.
-Any kink in the chain was a delay in the assembly line that might cause the whole factory to stop.
+Workers were merely extensions of a great machine with strict orders from the Industrial Age player god to cure its poverty.
+Any kink in the chain was a delay in the assembly line that might cause the whole machine to stop and society to suffer.

 Mass-production worked wonders.
-Year after year, the Industrial Age player god upgraded more of society.
-Roads got paved, mail was delivered on trucks, food was kept in fridges year round.
-That's why mass-production soon spread around the world.
+By concentrating production in a few factories, and only making a few standarized products, the Industrial Age player god got rich.
+Mass-production was so effcient, society could use healthy profits to keep upgrading its technology.
+As a result, roads got paved, mail was delivered in trucks, and fridges kept food fresh year-round.
+Mass-production was so succesful it soon spread around the world.

 Enter Big Government and Big Business.
-The former helped regulated the latter as companies installed colossal production lines and supply chains across the globe.
-The policy of mass-production went global and chipped away at "Main Street" economics.
-Centralizing production inside a few companies and production centres around the world meant the welders, craftsman, and other specialists on Main Street were officially obsolete.
+The former helped regulate the latter as companies installed colossal production lines and supply chains across the globe.
+The expansion of mass-production as a worldwide economic policy is called globalization.

+Globalization accelerated after World War II (1939-1945).
+After defeating truly evil fascism, Left and Right helped spread the policy of mass-production.
+When the Soviet Union (1991) Left/Right spread mass-production to every corner of the world and proudly proclaimed how they were going to cure the world's poverty.
+Globalization and Western culture was pushed on every country using a mentality that "greed is good".

+It was like the world was one ecosystem.

+You can watch CNBC to see how voracious the competition is between massive corporations to be the "fittest" who survive.
+As a result of this cut-throught competition, mass-production chipped away at "Main Street" economics everywhere.
+The welders, craftsman, and other specialists on Main Street were (supposedly) officially obsolete.

-However, when you look at the video clips above, it's easy to realize something quite obvious but very important.
+However, living an ordinary life on Main Street today, makes it easy to realize something quite obvious but also extremely important.

 We don't ride horses anymore.
 Nor do we use steam power lathes to build our stuff.
 In fact, we live in the world our ancestors dreamed of making.
-We have pave roads, sanitation systems, fresh water, and advanced robotics.
+We have high-speed internet, sanitation systems, fresh water, and most noteworthy, advanced robotics.

-However, the policy of mass-production is what we still use today.
-Despite that simple fact our worlds are so differet, and therefore the problems on frontlie are different as well.

-But the powers of the Industrial Age don't want to give up their status.
-We suffer as they prosper.
+Of all the problems we have today, too little food, too cold houses, too slow transportation aren't on the list.
+Instead we suffer different problems on the frontline.

+We only keep the policy of mass-production because some people (guess who) like it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)